Hirlam/Trac2Markdown.jl/docs/src/ECFLOW.md

  * For deleting a suite manually using ecflow_client --port XXXX --host XXXX --delete force yes /suite or using the GUI Collector node+CTRL+click1 selecting ###ecflow_client --delete force yes <full_name>
  * If other manual intervention in server or client is needed you can use ecflow commands [https://software.ecmwf.int/wiki/display/ECFLOW/Home].

-At ECMWF there are two server options ECF_HOST=ecgate or ECF_HOST=ecgb-vecf where the latter available since release-43h2.beta.5.
+At ECMWF there are two server options ECF_HOST# ecgate or ECF_HOSTecgb-vecf where the latter available since release-43h2.beta.5.
 Set ECF_HOST in Env_system to choose between the servers.

 ## ecFlow control